Last Updated on

 Japan is way more than Tokyo, Osaka, Kyoto and slow travel it’s the best way to completely experience this magic country.
 The real Japan is in the countryside and the small towns, and those are good places to go for a budget traveler.

-5 advice for cycling or backpacking Japan on a budget
+5 advice to backpack Japan on a budget

 - Sleep in a tent, use hospitality networks